kukr/Intelligent-Bookmarker/README.md

 * Add more tabs and populate your bookmarks to folders representing categories.

 # Getting Access to API KEY
-* Note that the API KEY provided in the openai_classification.py is revoked.
 * Open AI prevents commiting of API KEY to GitHub or any online service and thus leads to revocation of the key.
-* Hence, we request the user of the tool to contact the contributors for getting access to the API KEY for using the tool.
+* Hence, we request the user of the tool to get your own secure keys by following the instructions above or contact the contributors for getting access to the API KEY.
-* Kindly, send an email to either of the emails provided.
+* Kindly, send email to either of the emails provided.
 * kc62@illinois.edu, uk3@illinois.edu, srirame2@illinois.edu